 Kubacki, 18 I&N Dec. at 44.
 On appeal, the Co-Obligor claims that pursuant to Pereira v.
 Sessions, 138 S. Ct.
-2105 (2018), and Niz-Chavez v.
-Garland, 141 S. Ct.
-1474 (2021), the bonded noncitizen's NTA was invalid, and that this "severely prejudiced" the Co-Obligor's ability to deliver the bonded noncitizen.
+2105 (2018), the bonded noncitizen's NTA was invalid, and that this "severely prejudiced" the Co-Obligor's ability to deliver the bonded noncitizen.
 Second, the Co-Obligor claims that because of the alleged invalidity of the NTA, the bonded noncitizen's removal proceedings never actually commenced, and thus the Co-Obligor "could not have possibly produced the [bonded noncitizen]."
 Third, the Co-Obligor argues that the issuance of an invalid NTA "negates any 'substantial violation' contemplated by 8 C.F.R. [§] 103.6(e)."

 Before addressing these assertions, we note that the Supreme Court's holding in Pereira was limited to the narrow issue of whether the "stop-time" rule can be triggered by an NTA that omits the time and place of the initial hearing.
 See Pereira, 138 S. Ct.
 2105; see also Santos-Santos v.
 Barr, 917 F.3d 486, 489 (6th Cir.
 2019); Karingithi v.
 Whitaker, 913 F.3d 1158, 1161 (9th Cir.
 2019).
-The Court in Niz-Chavez held that an NTA must consist of a single document containing the time and place of an immigration hearing to trigger the "stop-time" rule in cancellation of removal cases.
-Niz-Chavez, 141 S. Ct. at 1485.
-ICE Form I-340 is distinguishable from a "notice to appear" under section 239(a) of the Act, and the Courts in Pereira and Niz-Chavez did not address any notice requirements with respect to ICE Form I-340 or immigration bond proceedings.
+ICE Form I-340 is distinguishable from a "notice to appear" under section 239(a) of the Act, and the Court in Pereira did not address any notice requirements with respect to ICE Form I-340 or immigration bond proceedings.
 An ICE Form I-340 is a "Notice to Obligor to Deliver Alien" to ICE for several possible reasons, and not a notice to a bonded noncitizen to appear at an immigration court for proceedings.
-Therefore, we do not find the holdings of Pereira or Niz-Chavez applicable to the current case.
+Therefore, we do not find the holding of Pereira applicable to the current case.